jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

         # List of Incoming Notification JSON
         [{"notification": Incoming, "id": 1}, {"notification": Incoming, "id": 2}, {"notification": Incoming, "id": 3}...]

-Make sure that an ID is sent for each Incoming notification as this ID will be returned into a success or error list
+NOTE: Make sure that an ID is sent for each Incoming notification as this ID will be returned into a success or error list

 ### Notification Metadata + Package request